davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 ## ACME Extension

-This section extends ACME {{!RFC8555}} to issue multiple certification paths, each with a CertificatePropertyList, within a single ACME order.
+This section extends ACME {{!RFC8555}} to be able to issue certificate paths, each with an associated CertificatePropertyList by defining a new media type in {{media-type}}.
 It extends the ACME order object with a configurable boolean field, "trustExpressions".

 First, ACME clients indicate they support certification paths selected by trust expressions by setting "trustExpressions" to "true" in the ACME newOrder request ({{Section 7.4 of !RFC8555}}).
 If the server accepts the request, it MUST reflect the field in the resulting order object.